provencher/W15/PA1/PA1.md

 ---
 # Hierrachy

-Every class in java either is inherited directly or indirectly  from `Object`
+Every class in java is inherited either directly or indirectly  from `Object`.
+If a class is declared without an explicit parent, its parent is Object.

 ---
 **Thread** is an execution that executes a **given task** concurrently with other threads.